z9er/CyberpunkTHING/README.md

 Head over to the installation folder and locate an executable named ModOrganizer.exe and launch it.
-Once its launched there will be a dropdown box on the top right and a big run button next to it.
+Once its launched there will be a dropdown box on the top right and a big run button next to it

 Ensure it is set to `Cyberpunk 2077` by selecting it in the dropdown box and then hitting the run button.
 Due to how it is deploying the files, you may have to click "Run" twice.
-This is normal.
+This is normal

 &#10240;